-This policy establishes the process for conducting periodic comprehensive reviews of permanent deans of schools and colleges and Auraria Library Director (henceforth, deans) at the University of Colorado Denver.
-The main purpose of these reviews is to provide a consistent opportunity, primarily, for faculty and staff within the dean's academic unit to offer feedback on the dean's performance.
-The feedback collected through this process serves to assist the dean in guiding their unit effectively and helps the provost make a decision regarding the dean's reappointment.
+This policy establishes the process for conducting periodic comprehensive review of the Auraria Library Director (henceforth, the director) at the University of Colorado Denver.
+The main purpose of these review is to provide a consistent opportunity, primarily, for the library faculty and staff to offer feedback on the director's performance.
+The feedback collected through this process serves to assist the director in guiding their unit effectively and helps the provost make a decision regarding the director's reappointment.
 This policy follows Regent Policy 3.F.2, which sets the framework for evaluations of university officers.